List of S&P 400 companies

-This is a list of companies having stocks that are included in the S&P MidCap 400 (S&P 400) stock market index.
+Below is a list of companies having stocks that are included in the S&P MidCap 400 (S&P 400) stock market index.
 The index, maintained by S&P Dow Jones Indices, comprises the common stocks of 400 mid-cap, mostly American, companies.
-Although called the S&P 400, the index contains 401 stocks because it includes two share classes of stock from 1 of its component companies.
+Although called the S&P 400, the index sometimes contains more than 400 stocks when it includes two or more share classes of stock from one of its component companies.